 The best thing about the Fatboy is that it’s very well made.
-It’s super wide, and super thick with extra padding and has a tough leather exterior.
+It’s super wide and thick with extra padding and has a sturdy leather exterior.
 This is a beast built for ultimate comfort while playing the heaviest of instruments.

-Another great thing here is that the strap is extremely adjustable, so if you’re relatively short or very tall, you won’t be restricted when you play.
-The attachment holes are also pliable and flexible enough to allow for secure attachment to the buttons on the guitar.
-Aesthetically, the Fatboy features a professional looking, stylish black design that will ramp up your image no matter what style of music you play.
+Another great thing here is that its highly adjustable, so if you’re relatively short or very tall, you won’t be restricted when you play.
+The attachment holes are also pliable and flexible enough to allow for a secure attachment to the buttons on the guitar.
+Aesthetically, the Fatboy features a professional-looking, stylish black design that will ramp up your image no matter what style of music you play.

-So, out of everything we’ve looked at so far, this is the most heavy-duty of the bunch, and best suited to musicians needing support for big, weighty instruments.
+Out of everything we’ve looked at so far, its the most heavy-duty of the bunch, and best suited to musicians needing support for big, weighty instruments.

-- Extra strong – This is the sturdiest item we have mentioned and will easily hold a bass or a heavy guitar, without breaking a sweat
+- Extra durable – The sturdiest item we have mentioned and will easily hold a bass or a heavy guitar, without breaking a sweat

-- Versatile – The Fatboy’s length can be fined tuned to meet the perfect measurement depending on your height
+- Versatile – The Fatboy’s length can be fine-tuned to meet the perfect measurement depending on your height

-- Width – Although a wide build is great if you’re a larger person, if you’re petite the edge can dig into your neck a little.
+- Width – Although a wide build is excellent if you’re a larger person, if you’re petite, the edge can dig into your neck a little.
 It’s worth trying one on for size before buying if you possibly can

-- Large button holes – Although this makes it easy to attach your guitar, they are slightly loose, so you may need to purchase some extra strap locks.
+- Large button holes – Easy to attach your guitar, they are slightly loose, so you may need to purchase some extra locks.
 But considering the price, should you have to?